Student Spotlight: How a class in Raspberry Pi is sparking student curiosity and career exposure

 TGRF: What is your dream job?

-CC: I often think it would be great to be a barista serving drinks at Starbucks.
-I would create new drinks for people to enjoy.
-Possibly someday in the future, I might open up my own coffee and tea shop where I can use the Raspberry Pi to build a self-coffee vending machine!
+CC: A dream job of mine is being a barista at Starbucks.
+I would create and serve new drinks for people to enjoy.
+Possibly someday, I might open up my own coffee and tea shop where I can use the Raspberry Pi to build a self-coffee vending machine!

 Building student success for 25 years.

 Held at the TGR Learning Lab in Anaheim, California, Pi-ology: Computing with the Raspberry Pis, was offered at no cost this summer to high school and middle school students within the surrounding community.
 This course was offered through the generosity of Broadcom Foundation and Raspberry Pi Foundation.
 Registration for virtual courses is now open; click here to learn more and register.

 For more information on how to support our programs and students visit TGRFoundation.org.